daskeete/convolutions_pooling/README.md

-### Filter #2 seems to emphasize the horizontal lines further away from the camera.
+### Filter #2 emphasizes the features of the trees making parts of the building more difficult to see.

 <code> filter #2 = [ [-5, 0, 5], [1, 3, -2], [-1, 0, -1]] </code>

 ![](filter2.jpg)

-### Filter #3 Not only emphasizes horizontal and vertical lines but it also reveals cirrostratus clouds in the background not visible in the original image.
-This is very cool.
+### Filter #3 emphasizes the horizontal and vertical lines.
+Even the lines on the pathway which the woman walks are visible now when compared to the other two filters.

 <code> filter #3 = [ [2, 4, 2], [1,-2,1], [-4, -8, 4]] </code>